 Don't bother attending this 50's style American cuisine restaurant.
 The proximity to the theater does not justify the price.
 While the service is entertaining, the food, from appetizers to desserts, is lacking (and that's putting it mildly).
 Spend your hard earned dollar and infinitely more important your time at another eating establishment.

 I took my daughter to Stardust Diner for lunch before seeing a play.
 The service was excellent, the singing was a lot of fun, but the food was horrible.
 My daughter had chicken nuggets (four dinosaur-shaped nuggets like you can buy at the grocery store) and fries, and I had what the menu described as 'grilled cheese'.
 It tasted like dry toast (with an odd flavor...I wonder if this is how they use up the stale bread), with partially melted, now ice cold, processed cheese slices and some anemic tomato.
 The fries were good, if not overly plentiful.
 I wouldn't have minded the $30 bill if the food had been edible.

 We planned a trip to NYC for my granddaughter's 10th birthday.
 My in laws had traveled from California to meet their great grand children and go into the city with us.
 I called Ellen's several days ahead and was told that they could easily accomodate our large group, but we should show up after lunch rush (around 2).
 I followed their instructions exactly.
 We were not all seated together, which meant 3 of us weren't even at the birthday girl's table.
 The food was undercooked, and very poor service.
 The singing was fantastic, but as we were tired, and hungry, more attention to our food and service would've been greatly appreciated.

-eating experience.
-In the true style of diner hangouts, the menu features a little bit of everything from hamburgers ...
+the true style of diner hangouts, the menu features a little bit of everything from hamburgers and turkey sandwiches ...